thomcc/cobb/README.md

 Cobb is Rust tool that helps you track down bugs in concurrent algorithms.

 Cobb is similar to [`loom`](https://crates.io/crates/loom), and was even inspired by it.
-It hopes to work well in a few cases where `LOOM` is currently lacking (too many threads, too slow, unsupported operations, ...), but in general is a much more naive approach.
+It hopes to work well in a few cases where `loom` is currently lacking (too many threads, too slow, unsupported operations, ...), but in general is a much more naive approach.
 You generally have to either run cobb in conjunction with thread sanitizer, miri's race detector, or on weakly ordered hardware to catch many kinds of issues.

-That said, if your code is sufficiently buggy, it will catch issues even on x86.
+That said, if your code is sufficiently buggy, it will catch issues even on x86 without race detectors.

 Cobb is very much a work in progress, and is pretty messy, but I'm getting it up now so I can link to it elsewhere.